-Slide 42
+Slide 52

 I have uploaded the pdf files of this lecture on my home page.
 The URL address of my home page is as written here.

-If you scroll down the index page, you will find the title of this lecture "Agriculture in Tokachi - History and Present Situation" on the top line of "Recently posted articles - Lectures".

-Just click this line, then you will move to the menu page of my lectures.
+Please click the blue colored "Lectures" button, then you will find the title of this lecture "Agriculture in Tokachi - History and Present Situation" on the top.
+Just click this line, then you will move to the pdf files of this lecture.